GTFoster/GTFoster.github.io/content/post/climateChange_SDM/index.md

 summary: An updated version of the climate change module, as implemented across all 301 lab sections
 ---

-You may have read this a post a while back detailing my first draft of materials for a CLimate Change module developed with the support of a USC Center for Teaching Excellence [GTA Teaching Resource Development Grant](https://sc.edu/about/offices_and_divisions/cte/programs/grants/gta_teaching_resources_grant/index.php).
+You may have read [this post](/post/climatechange_sdm_draft) a while back detailing my first draft of materials for a Climate Change module developed with the support of a USC Center for Teaching Excellence [GTA Teaching Resource Development Grant](https://sc.edu/about/offices_and_divisions/cte/programs/grants/gta_teaching_resources_grant/index.php).

-After trialing this lab in my classes in Fall 2024, I improved these materials and my fellow 301L TA's on how to use them.
-We implemented them across all 10 sections this year (~230 students), and the lab got some really great feedback both from students and instructors!
+After trialing this lab in my classes in Fall 2024, I presented some updated versions to our lab coordinator as well as the other teaching assistants.
+After incorporating some  helpful feedback from them, I created the latest versions and we implemented the module across all 10 sections being taught this year (~230 students).
+I'm really happy with the newer version; the lab got some really great feedback from both students and instructors.

 An updated versions of these lab materials are available [here](/uploads/CC_Fall25.zip).